Is How You Bill Clients Costing You Revenue—and More?

 December 22, 2022

-legal ops ROI billing law firm
+ROI billing legal operations law firm

 With the end of the year comes the annual sprint to finalise bills and collect as much outstanding revenue as possible.
 Throughout, many lawyers remain blissfully ignorant that their scramble to close out the year is costing their firm revenue—and incurring other costs.
 With economic uncertainty looming across the globe, it is hard to imagine a worse time for firms to have to absorb the negative effects of antiquated billing practices.
 And yet, at many firms, the more they bill, the more they lose.